-Vested Status or Vested —You will be vested after you become a participant and have at least: 2 years of vesting service, or 5 years of pension credit, or reach normal retirement age
+Vested Status or Vested —You will be vested after you become a participant and have at least: 5 years of pension credit or reach normal retirement age

 Years of Vesting Service – Once you are a participant, you get 1 year of vesting service for each year after your contribution date in which you work 350 or more contributory hours in covered employment.

 Normal Pension – You are eligible for a normal pension if you are a participant; are at least age 60; and are vested.
 Your pension must start by the end of the calendar year in which you reach age 71.

 Early Retirement Pension – You are eligible for an early retirement pension if you: are a participant; are at least age 50 and are vested.
 If you start your pension early it will be reduced.